 - : Unmanageable interfaces are on devices that cannot run the Tanium Client.
 By default, unmanageable interfaces have an OS Platform that is not supported by the Tanium Client, defined by the Unmanageable OS Platforms predefined automatic label.
-To mark interfaces as unmanageable based on custom criteria, use the Mark Unmanageable label activity.
+Unmanageable interfaces are not included in the managed and unmanaged interface statistics.

 Interfaces can be easier to manage if you apply labels to split them into logical groups.
 You might create labels based on the following attributes:

 Label interfaces to group them by physical location.

 Label interfaces to identify the department that owns them.

 Label interfaces to classify them into management groups.